 As the song says, there’s no place like home for the holidays.
 While it’s the perfect time of year to get together with the ones you love, getting everyone physically in the same place, at the same time, is not always a possibility.
 Thankfully, there’s technology that helps you to stay connected with your family and friends no matter where you are.
 Follow our simple tips for video chat so you can still virtually experience your nephew opening the awesome gift you sent to him or let grandma see how much the kids have grown.

-Be part of the memories, even if you can’t be there in person, with video call apps
+Be part of the holiday memories with video chat apps

-But what if it’s not as easy as hitting a button?
+But what if video chat is not as easy as hitting a button?

 What happens when you have the right device with the right app but encounter technical difficulties along the way?
-Asurion’s Soluto™ tech experts offer these suggestions:
+Asurion’s tech experts offer these video chat troubleshooting suggestions:

-- Check the internet connectionFace chat apps like FaceTime and Google Hangouts connect more easily through Wi-Fi as opposed to 4G or 3G.
+- Check the internet connection.
+Chat apps like FaceTime and Google Duo connect more easily through Wi-Fi.
 Wi-Fi also ensures that you won’t use up that limited phone data.

 Still having trouble?
 If you are enrolled in your phone carrier’s protection and support program, you may already have access to personalized tech experts who can help you learn, grow and do more with your technology.